animeshsareen/machine-learning-R/README.md

 # Machine Learning in R: Stepwise Selection
-//

-**Project** - Learn about model selection using stepwise regression
+**Project** - Using stepwise regression + model selection to predict financial outcomes (i.e. expected credit balance, daily market movements, etc.)

-Here, we are using it to predict financial outcomes.
+Here, we are using stepwise selection + ML to optimize predictive modeling.
 **Setting** - You’re ramping up to start a Machine Learning internship with the Synergy Group this summer.
 They’re one of the biggest names in asset + lending services, and have a strong financial reputation for maximizing predictive strategies.

 **Problem** After reading all about your recent Data Science experience at UT Austin, your manager Michael is eager to use your skills to improve the company's bottom line.